BruceEckel/functional_error_handling/Functional Error Handling.md

 """
 ```

-`reject_1` throws a `ValueError` if its argument is `1`.
+`func_a` throws a `ValueError` if its argument is `1`.
 The `range(3)` is 0, 1, and 2; only one of these values causes the exception.
 So `result` contains only one problem; the other two values are fine.
 However, we lose everything that we were calculating when the exception is thrown.
 This:
 1. Is computationally wasteful, especially with large calculations.
 2. Makes debugging harder.
 It would be quite valuable to see in `result` the parts that succeeded and those that failed.
 # The Functional Solution